ufukty/gohandlers/docs/reference/core-concepts/README.md

 ## Automatic Glue Code Generation

-gohandlers reads your tagged structs and generates all necessary boilerplate code:
+Gohandlers reads your tagged structs and generates all necessary boilerplate code:

 | Stage        | What It Does                                                                           | Generated File(s)      |
 | ------------ | -------------------------------------------------------------------------------------- | ---------------------- |